robpc/docker-itchio-butler/README.md

-# docker-itchio-bulter
+# docker-itchio-butler

-Docker builds for itch.io's [bulter cli](https://itch.io/docs/butler/) used to upload to itch.io
+Docker builds for itch.io's [butler cli](https://itch.io/docs/butler/) used to upload to itch.io

 The entrypoint calls the bulter cli (`/butler/butler`) so override the `command` with any arguments (default is `--help`).